SNOW BEACH is back

 Wu-Tang is originally from New York, where Ralph Lauren’s headquarters is still located.
 Born in the early 90s, the hip-hop group is formed by RZA, GZA, Ol’ Dirty Bastard, Method Man, Raekwon, Ghostface Killah, to name a few.

 Considered one of the best hip-hop crews of all time, even if some views were taken with prejudice back then, it only made Ralph Lauren’s brand grow stronger.
-Please do not take us wrong, but as much as we’ve encountered people that don’t know what an Air Max 1 is, there can be a few of you that have no clue what Wu-Tang Clan is about.

 Without trying to go off topic, for sure that 2017 marked a new era when it comes to footwear.
 However, fashion labels are not staying behind at all.
 This is the perfect example.
 Ralph Lauren “retroed” that same early 90s collection inspired by the details, colors, and silhouettes that previously released.